-- The S3K250A/S3K232A/S3K212A single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - The SC000 CPU architecture of the S3K250A/S3K232A/S3K212A microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
-Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 14 The main security features of the S3K250A/S3K232A/S3K212A integrated circuit are: - Security sensors, detectors or filters. - Shields - Life cycle detector
+- The S3SSE1A single-chip CMOS micro-controller is designed and packaged specifically for "Smart Card" applications. - 13 The SC300 CPU architecture of the S3SSE1A microcontroller follows the Harvard style, that is, it has separate program memory and data memory.
+Both instruction and data can be fetched simultaneously without causing a stall, using separate paths for memory access. - 14 The main security features of the S3SSE1A integrated circuit are: - Security sensors, detectors or filters. - Shields - Life time detector for detecting if detector signals are modified or not

-- Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
-Four other DTRNG belong to the TOE but are not TSF - The IC Dedicated Software includes: - Three optional modular arithmetic libraries for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
-These libraries meet some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.41] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.61] is strictly followed - A DTRNG FRO libraries v2.2 built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Two EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
-These libraries generate random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3K250A/S3K232A/S3K212A Integrated Circuit are described in Figure 1 below:
+- Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-E coprocessor for the support of RSA and ECC (with SHA) cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO M) that meet PTG.2 class of BSI AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme). - HASH with SHA 256/384/512 which is internally used in the SHA library of AE1 Secure RSA/ECC/SHA Library. - The IC Dedicated Software includes: - An optional modular arithmetic library for the support of RSA and ECC (with SHA) cryptographic operations - Two DTRNG FRO M libraries built around Hardware DTRNG FRO M together with corresponding DTRNG FRO M application notes.
+These libraries meet some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme). - Wireless Charger Firmware performs authentication procedure to determine whether the Host(Wireless Power Charger) is a device that is legally or illegally produced.

+15 The main hardware blocks of the S3SSE1A Integrated Circuit are described in Figure 1 below:

-Figure 1 S3K250A/S3K232A/S3K212A Block Diagram
+Figure 1 S3SSE1A Block Diagram